Ehara taku toa i te toa takitahi,

 Emma is also half of the team producing KickArts the weekly arts radio show on Planet FM 104.6

-Emma’s vast experience, both on and off stage, has not only seen her nominated for and winning a number of theatre awards but also elected into a number of national positions including being: a Life Member and the President of Drama NZ, the National Subject Association for Drama in Education; Co-Chair of Whirimanga, the National Arts in Education Alliance; Vice-President of Musical Theatre NZ
+Emma’s vast experience, both on and off stage, has not only seen her nominated for and winning a number of theatre awards but also elected into a number of national positions including being: the current President of Musical Theatre NZ and a Life Member and past President of Drama NZ, the National Subject Association for Drama in Education.

 Emma’s passion for youth performing arts saw her appointed in 2016 as the National Coordinator of Junior Theatre New Zealand .
 In this role she coordinated the annual Junior Theatre Festival New Zealand and associated Pilot Programme until 2021.

-Most recently she has taken over the Junior Theatre mantle for Aotearoa and is now producing the year round events which include pilot programmes, workshops, celebration days and festivals.
+In 2022 she took over the Junior Theatre mantle for Aotearoa and is now producing the year round events which include pilot programmes, workshops, celebration days and festivals.

-Emma has also on numerous occassions travelled to the Junior Theater Festival in Atlanta, as teacher of acting and a facilitator for the all important festival group debrief sessions!
+Emma has also on numerous occassions travelled to the Junior Theater Festival in Atlanta, West, Europe and Australia as an adjudicator and tutor.

 matthew farnell